 Suicide is the #2 cause of death for 15-35 year olds and current depression screenings, including PHQ-9, miss as many as 39% of those at risk for suicide.

-Dr. Ted Abernathy of Pediatric & Adolescent Health Partners in Richmond, Virginia has integrated this tool in his practice and identified over 200 kids at risk for suicide and referred them to care.
+Dr. Ted Abernathy of Pediatric & Adolescent Health Partners in Richmond, Virginia has integrated this tool in his practice and identified children at risk for suicide and referred them to care.
+(Data pending Dr. Horowitz publishing the information.)

 To learn more about implementing ASQ, or to schedule a presentation to your group, contact us.
 Or see where we are presenting next if there is an ASQ presentation already planned in your area of Virginia.